MJaloui/NBA-Data-Lake/README.md

 step 2: Create the setup_nba_data_lake.py file

-Step 3: In another window, go to [GitHub](https://github.com/MJaloui/NBADataLake)
+Step 3: In another window, go to [GitHub](https://github.com/MJaloui/NBADataLake) and copy the contents inside the setup_nba_data_lake.py file located in the SRC file to paste in the file

-  - Copy the contents inside the setup_nba_data_lake.py file located in the SRC file to paste in the file you created in the cloudshell console.
+        you created in the cloudshell console.

 Step 4: Configure API key in the Python script.